John Crosbie: Mulroney cabinet

 Liberal Prime Minister Pierre Trudeau retired as his party's leader in 1984 and was replaced by John Turner.
 Mulroney subsequently defeated Turner by leading the Tories to power in the 1984 federal election.
 Crosbie was named Minister of Justice in Mulroney's first cabinet.
 In 1985, while justice minister, he attracted attention when, in a heated moment during parliamentary debate, he told Liberal Member of Parliament Sheila Copps "Just quiet down, baby," prompting Copps to respond, "I'm nobody's baby."

 In 1986, he was named Minister of Transport.
 A lifelong supporter of free trade with the United States, in cabinet he was one of the strongest proponents of the Canada-U.S. Free Trade Agreement.
 He became Minister for International Trade in 1988, shortly after the free trade agreement was negotiated.
 Crosbie actively promoted the agreement in that year's federal election, which was primarily fought on the issue.
 Crosbie was also a supporter of redress for Japanese Canadians interned during World War Two - in September 1988 the Mulroney government made its historic apology in the House of Commons and compensated each surviving internee with $18,000.

 In 1990, Crosbie proposed the creation of the World Trade Organization (WTO).
+Crosbie was proud of his baby; in his autobiography he writes:

 At a fundraising dinner in Victoria, British Columbia in 1990, Crosbie took another dig at Sheila Copps by saying that she made him think of the song lyrics, "Pass the Tequila, Sheila, and lay down and love me again," a comment he subsequently acknowledged was ill-considered.
 He would later again rankle feminists and progressives with his recurring references, in the late 1980s and early 1990s (during the 34th Canadian Parliament), to the "Four Horsewomen of the Apocalypse", in reference to Copps, fellow MPs Dawn Black, Mary Clancy, and National Action Committee on the Status of Women President Judy Rebick.

 He later said he and Copps played up their squabbles for mutual gain.
 “She's a professional politician, and I was as well,” he said in 2011.
 “We're good pals now.
 We're very friendly, and she's married to a Newfoundlander, so she's a fine woman as far as I'm concerned.”
 After Crosbie's death was announced, Copps called Crosbie "a great Canadian", writing that "His contributions to the province and the country he loved will be long remembered."